mirucon/required-ja/required.md

 *   Include a text-domain in `style.css`
 *   Use a single unique theme slug – as the theme slug appears in style.css.
 If the theme uses a framework then no more than 2 unique slugs (like `tgmpa`, `redux-framework`, `kirki` or some other allowed framework)
 *   Can use any language for text, but only use the same one for all text.
-*   If a theme author chooses to include a POT file in their theme it needs to be kept up to date with all translation strings
+*   **Language files are not required**.
+If a theme author chooses to include a POT file in their theme it needs to be kept up to date with all translation strings

 #### Examples